MartinThoma/MartinThoma.github.io/_posts/2012-04-06-how-chrome-could-be-improved.md

 <h2>Security</h2>
 <h3>Extensions</h3>
 Auto-Disable extensions for https.
 Only PayPal, Amazon, Ebay, GMail and my bank accounts work with https.
-I don't need my Addons for these sites and I would appreciate if I could auto-disable them for https.
+I don't need my addons for these sites and I would appreciate if I could auto-disable them for https.

 <h3>Password Reuse Visualizer</h3>
 Firefox offers a tool which helps to identify passwords, that get reused often.
 It is called "<a href="https://addons.mozilla.org/de/firefox/addon/password-reuse-visualizer/">Password Reuse Visualizer</a>" and looks like this: